corbtastik/atlas-osb/README.md

 kubectl apply -f atlas-osb-servicecatalog.yml
 ```

-The Atlas OSB is configured to
+Now our Atlas OSB is configured to call the Atlas API and in the Service Catalog.

 ## References